discoveryX64/discoveryX64/README.md

 - 👋 Hi, I’m @discoveryX64
-- 👀 I’m interested in programming and video games
+- 👀 I’m interested in programming, video games, and drawing
 - 🌱 I’m currently learning HTML and many other coding languages
-- 💞️ I’m looking to collaborate on some simple HTML things
+- 💞️ I’m looking to collaborate on some simple HTML things or LöVE2D projects
-- 📫 How to reach me Fluffy Gaia#0001 (discord)
+- 📫 How to reach me: ElBee#0001 (discord)
 - Alt of XiaoBao13

 <!---